 In 2014, Stan Pocock passed away at the age of 91.

 Bill Tytus took over the helm of Pocock Racing Shells in 1985.

-His introduction to the sport came as a young boy riding his bicycle past the Pocock Shop, which was down the road from his house.
+His introduction to rowing came as a young boy riding his bicycle past the Pocock shop, which was down the road from his house.
 Intrigued by the sights and sounds of what he could see from the outside, the desire to pop his head inside was irresistible.
-After that fateful day, Bill became a frequent visitor to the shop, and subsequently forged a lifelong friendship with the Pocock family.
+After that fateful day, Bill became a frequent visitor and forged a lifelong friendship with the Pocock family.

 Bill first picked up an oar in 1964 with Green Lake Crew in Seattle.
 His rowing career included a second place finish in the Diamond Sculls event at Henley in 1969, and he represented the USA on the National Team from 1969-1971.
 Today, he continues to coach sculling for the Lake Washington Rowing Club.